On the Complexity of Quantum States and Circuits from the Orthogonal and Symplectic Groups: Proofs

 \textbf{Computing moments of the Haar measure.} In order to compute the moments of the Haar measure, we consider the notion of \emph{group commutant}.
 Denote the space of linear operators acting on $n$ qubits as $\mathcal{B}$.
 The commutant of the $k$-fold tensor representation of a group $G$ refers to the set of all linear operators that commute with every element of the group acting on the $k$-fold tensor product space, i.e.

 The $k$-th moments can be calculated via the projector into the commutant of the $k$-th fold tensor representation of the group $G$~\cite{diaz2023showcasing}.

-where $\{B_{\eta}^{(k)}\}_{\eta =1 }^{\dim \text{comm}(G)}$ is a Hermitian, orthonormal basis of the commutant of the $k$-th fold tensor representation of $G$.
+where $\{B_{\eta}^{(k)}\}_{\eta =1 }^{\dim \text{comm}(G^{\otimes k})}$ is a Hermitian, orthonormal basis of the commutant of the $k$-th fold tensor representation of $G$.
 For the classical compact groups, the structure of the commutant of the $k$-fold tensor representation is characterized by Schur-Weyl duality~\cite{goodman2000representations}.
 Specifically, for the unitary group $U(D)$, the commutant of its $k$-fold tensor representation is spanned by a representation of the symmetric group $S_k$, whose elements correspond to permutations~\cite{harrow2023approximate}.
 In contrast, for the orthogonal and symplectic groups, the commutant is spanned by representations of the Brauer algebra $\mathfrak{B}_k(D)$ and $\mathfrak{B}_k(-D)$, respectively~\cite{brauer1937algebras}.
 These algebras consist of all pairings of a set of size $2k$ and in particular contain the symmetric group as a subalgebra.

-Despite these structural differences, the commutant of the first tensor power (i.e., the action on pure states) is trivial for all three groups, containing only the identity, implying that $SO(D)$ and $Sp(D)$ are unitary 1-designs, like the unitary group $U(D)$.
+Despite these structural differences, the commutant of the first tensor power is trivial for all three groups, containing only the identity, implying that $SO(D)$ and $Sp(\frac{D}{2})$ are unitary $1$-designs.

-However, the commutants of the two-fold tensor representations differ across the groups.
-For the unitary group, it is generated by the identity operator $\mathbb{I}_D$ and the flip (or SWAP) operator $\mathbb{F} = \sum_{i,j=1}^D \ket{ij}\bra{ji}$.
-For the symplectic group, the commutant includes $\mathbb{I}_{2D}$, the SWAP operator $\mathbb{F}$, and the operator